willian2610/willian2610/README.md

 ## Hi, I'm Willian! 👋

-📘 I'm a Brazilian Biomedical Informatic Student at UFCSPA.
+📘 I'm a Brazilian Biomedical Informatics Student at UFCSPA.

 💼 I currently work as intern in Data Engineering at Ilegra.
 <br/>